Hands on: Nubia Red Magic Mars review

 But both of those are on the premium end of the phone spectrum, and the Red Magic Mars will come in at half (or more) the price of those devices.
 Its own unique game-enhancing features are pretty neat, at least in theory.

 It’s hard to gauge a gaming phone that we haven’t gotten to, you know, play games on.
-But if you were looking for a gaming smartphone and don’t have near the budget to pick up a Razer or Asus device, this could be your ticket to playing on the go.
+But if you were looking for a gaming smartphone and don’t have near the budget to pick up a Razer Phone 2 or Asus ROG phone, this could be your ticket to playing on the go.
+Just don't expect quite as top-level performance as the latter two, especially with their 120hz and 90hz refresh rates (it's unclear, but unlikely, that the Red Magic Mars refreshes as quickly).

-The Nubia Red Magic Mars will be sold in the US in Q1 2019, but it's unclear when, or if, it's coming to other regions.
+The Nubia Red Magic Mars will start selling on Nubia's website in the US on January 31 2019, per Android Authority, and will allegedly go on sale in Europe on the same day at an undisclosed price.
+It's unclear when, or if, it's coming to other regions.

 - Check out all of TechRadar's CES 2019 coverage.
 We're live in Las Vegas to bring you all the breaking tech news and launches, plus hands-on reviews of everything from 8K TVs and foldable displays to new phones, laptops and smart home gadgets.